-It's hard to tell when the tournament became a county-wide affair, though the 1953 Fairfield team finished fourth.
+The tournament became a county-wide affair in 1951 and Fairfield lost the first game to Brookville.
+The 1953 Fairfield team finished fourth.
 Fairfield had beaten Brookville earlier in the season, the Democrat reported.

 Typically, the title went to Brookville, though Enochsburg took the 1955 crown in its first year as a participant.